virajbdeshpande/AmpliconArchitect/README.md

 To aid in answering that question we have separately developed amplicon classification methods which can be run on AA output to predict the type(s) of focal amplification present.
 Check out [AmpliconClassifier](https://github.com/jluebeck/AmpliconClassifier).

-### 5) Visualizing reconstruction:
+### 5) Visualizing reconstruction
 The outputs can be visualized in 3 different formats:
 - SVVIEW: This corresponds to the output file `{out}_amplicon{id}.png/pdf` and roughly shows, the discordant edges, copy number segments and genomic coverage.
-- CYCLEVIEW: This is an interactive format to visualize the structure of the amplicon described by the file `{out}_amplicon{id}_cycle.txt`.
+- CYCLEVIEW (deprecated): This is an interactive format to visualize the structure of the amplicon described by the file `{out}_amplicon{id}_cycle.txt`.
 The file {out}_amplicon{id}_cycle.txt and optionally {out}_amplicon{id}.png may be uploaded to `genomequery.ucsd.edu:8800` to visualize and interactively modify the cycle.
 Alternatively, the user may run the visualization tool locally on port 8000 using the following commands:
 ```bash
 export FLASK_APP=$AA_SRC/cycle_visualization/web_app.py
 flask run --host=0.0.0.0 --port=8000